parasol-framework/parasol/readme.md

 * Multi-channel audio playback
 * Extensive text editing widget (implemented with scintilla.org)

-Optional extensions not included with the main distribution:

-* Cryptography support (AES)
-* Database connectivity (MySQL, SQLite)

 ## 2. Checkout

 Source code should be checked out from the `release` branch of our GitHub repository if you are a newcomer: